About

 You may also dial 2-1-1 for help with food, housing, employment, health care, counseling or whenever you need help paying your bills.
 The 2-1-1 service is available 24 hours a day, seven days a week.

-Remember, most of these grants are temporary in nature, you should not rely solely on them — you should rather ensure that you strive to become self-sufficient so that you can provide for your family on your own.
+Remember, most of these grants for single moms are temporary in nature, you should not rely solely on them — you should rather ensure that you strive to become self-sufficient so that you can provide for your family on your own.